 Medibank and Deloitte to lift the lid on workplace wellbeing in Australia

-23 November 2016: Private health insurer Medibank and professional services firm Deloitte have joined forces to help Australian companies understand, measure and improve the wellbeing of their people and workplaces.
+23 November 2016: Private health insurer Medibank and professional services firm Deloitte have joined forces to help Australian companies understand, measure and improve the

 Launching in early 2017, the Wellbeing@Work Index will be Australia’s most comprehensive corporate wellbeing index.
 Incorporating insights from Medibank’s health expertise, coupled with research from Deloitte Access Economics and Deloitte’s Human Capital consulting capabilities, the Index will measure wellbeing from the perspective of both employees and the businesses they work for.